devkral/graphene-protector/README.md

 # TODO

--   add tests and documentation for passthrough
--   add tests and documentation for gas
 -   stop when an open path regex is used.
 May append an invalid char and check if it is still ignoring
 -   keep an eye on the performance impact of the new path regex checking
 -   add tests for auto_snakecase and camelcase_path